 Spending is money allocated to lifestyle purposes.
-It includes groceries, utilities, car payments, mortgage payments, clothing, entertainment, health care, and other categories that maintain your standard of living.
+It includes food, shelter, clothing, utilities, transportation costs, debt payments, dining out, entertainment, health care, and other categories that maintain your standard of living.
 When spending exceeds income from all sources (deficit spending), you are required to borrow money.

 #8 of 13 Things People Can Do with Money | by WealthPhase

 These bad behaviors are hard to break — but if you don't, they could break your finances.

 CheapAir provides an annual 'When to Buy' study that breaks down the different "zones" of purchase including the "prime booking window" - otherwise known as the best time to buy.